Support nonprofit science and education:

 Other Donations and Endowments

-A larger donation or endowment gift will enable world-class experts in the Vanderbilt Microbiome Initiative to pioneer a new and sustainable era of microbiome research that accelerates collaborative strengths within Vanderbilt and between national and international institutions.
+A larger donation or endowment gift will enable world-class experts in the Vanderbilt Microbiome Innovation Center to pioneer a new and sustainable era of microbiome research that accelerates collaborative strengths within Vanderbilt and between national and international institutions.
 The biggest foci and opportunities ahead are to (i) invent, teach, and promote applications of microbiome science that can improve the human and planetary condition, for us now and for future generations, (ii) develop new ways to predict, prevent, and treat ethnic health disparities linked to microbiome dysfunction, including personalized nutrition and microbial therapies, and (iii) make long-lasting, positive outcomes that shape academic, industrial, and government policies.
 Such efforts will be designed to include not only expertise and services, but also training, education, and outreach.